-The Technological Specialisation Diploma grants access to a professional aptitude certificate issued under the auspices of the National System for Professional Certification pursuant to the conditions established by Implementing Decree no. 68/94 of 26th November.
+The Technological Specialisation Diploma grants access to a professional aptitude certificate issued under the auspices of the National System for Professional Certification pursuant to the conditions established by Implementing Decree 68/94, 26 November.

-The programme of a CET includes general and scientific training components, technological training components and work-related training components.
+A CET programme includes general and scientific training components, technological training components and work-related training components.